 Try not to assume you already know what motivates other people.
 Try to understand where she’s coming from and tell her you’re listening, then share your own thoughts and stories.

 In the end, that is what will make it easier to sleep at night.
 Chances are you care a lot about your family, and what they think.
 You may be listening to things that are hard to hear, but you don’t have to give up your core beliefs.

 It is an easy thing to do when we believe we see what's right and others don’t seem to.
 But it's pretty easy to sound holier than thou, and that can only undermine the values you are trying to espouse.
 We must keep our integrity, even in the face of ridicule.
 It gives us a stronger sense of self-respect and increases our desire to be an even better person.
 We’ll find our integrity still intact when we don’t become judgmental and bitter.

 Repeating hate speech isn't OK.
 Ever.

 Sometimes people close to us repeat the negative narrative about immigration.
-Unfortunately, it's spread by the media, our policymakers, teachers, etc. At times, it permeates our culture so much, people don't realize the dehumanizing words they are using.
+Unfortunately, it's spread by the media, our policymakers, teachers, and others.
+At times, it permeates our culture so much, people don't realize the dehumanizing words they are using.

 Try pointing it out, and agree to use appropriate language, together.
 You could say something like: "I'm trying to stay away from using callous words about people in my community.
 That's why I say 'undocumented' instead of 'illegal alien.'"

 Often using a story to illustrate your point can get to the heart of a matter quickly.
 Stories can show real live impacts of our nation's immigration policies on real people in our communities.
 Try to tell stories about yourself and your realizations.
 Be a good ally, stay away from stories that appeal to pity, tell stories to ignite change.
 Stories can have lots of good hard data and facts in them, as well.

 Can you end on a positive note?